COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 - Postdoctoral fellows participate in formal didactics and professional development opportunities to enhance their training, including advanced training in ADOS-2/ADI-R, telehealth assessment and opportunities for evidence-based individual and group therapy.
 Case conference, individual and group supervision, and opportunities to supervise graduate student trainees are all provided.

 - The fellow will have at least one day of protected research time to participate in mentored research projects through CASD, which can include neuroimaging, cognitive phenotyping, community-based intervention studies focusing on executive functions, medical populations at risk for ASD, females with autism and gender variance.

 Our training program is committed to ensuring the health and well-being of our fellows while continuing our high-level training and breadth of training opportunities.
-We are currently employing a hybrid model that includes in-person clinical care with enhanced safety precautions for some services, and virtual clinical care for others.
+We are currently employing a hybrid model that includes in-person clinical care with enhanced safety precautions in combination with virtual clinical care.

 Children's National has a robust telehealth program which has allowed us to pivot seamlessly to virtual service delivery models when needed and to leverage technology for virtual didactics, meetings and supervision.